Henry Deacon Barry: Naval career

 Barry joined the Royal Navy in the early 1870s.
-He was promoted to Captain on 30 June 1892, and commanded the protected cruiser HMS Astraea, before he was appointed in command of the pre-dreadnought battleship HMS Mars in September 1900.
+He was promoted to captain on 30 June 1892, and commanded the protected cruiser HMS Astraea, before he was appointed in command of the pre-dreadnought battleship HMS Mars in September 1900.
 During his time in command of the Mars, she suffered a serious accident in April 1902 when one of her forward 12-inch (305-mm) guns was fired before the breech was closed, killing two officers and nine enlisted men, injuring seven, and wrecking the forward main battery turret.

-He was posted to the depot ship HMS Duke of Wellington at Portsmouth on 2 January 1903, and later became Director of Naval Ordnance.
-In February 1905 was appointed Admiral-superintendent of Portsmouth dockyard, serving as such until November the following year, when he was appointed in command of a Cruiser squadron in the Mediterranean.
+He was posted to the depot ship HMS Duke of Wellington at Portsmouth on 2 January 1903, and later the same month received a Good Service pension.
+He became Director of Naval Ordnance on 1 January 1904, but after a year was appointed Admiral-superintendent of Portsmouth dockyard in February 1905, serving as such until November the following year, when he was appointed in command of a Cruiser squadron in the Mediterranean.

 Berry was appointed a Commander of the Royal Victorian Order (CVO) in 1905, and promoted to a Knight Commander (KCVO) on 10 February 1906, on the occasion of the visit of King Edward VII to Portsmouth to launch the new HMS Dreadnought.